thi-ng/umbrella/packages/hiccup-dom/README.md

 - Clean, functional component composition and reuse
 - No pre-processing / pre-compilation steps
 - No string parsing / interpolation steps
+- Less verbose than HTML, resulting in smaller file sizes
+- Static components can be distributed as JSON (or [dynamically compose components, based on JSON data](./examples/json-components))
 - Supports SVG, arbitrary elements, attributes, events
 - CSS conversion from JS objects
 - Suitable for server side rendering (by passing the same data structure to @thi.ng/hiccup's `serialize()`)